MatthewKing/pnpm-issue-7046-reproduction/readme.md

 # pnpm issue reproduction

-I'm having an issue with [pnpm](https://pnpm.io/) on Windows 11 where some files in `node_modules` are not being hardlinked back to their location in the pnpm store.
+I'm having an [issue](https://github.com/pnpm/pnpm/issues/7046) with [pnpm](https://pnpm.io/) on Windows 11 where some files in `node_modules` are not being hardlinked back to their location in the pnpm store.

 This repository exists as a very simple reproduction of the issue.

+Here is a link to the issue itself: https://github.com/pnpm/pnpm/issues/7046

 ## Steps to reproduce: